Zilliqa/ZIP/zips/zip-19.md

 This new proposal introduces a new mechanism to transfer stake from one account to another account.
 In addition, it also fixes an empty map deletion bug in Phase 1 and resolve an compatibility with upcoming Scilla version `0.10.0` upgrade.

+The Zilliqa team will faciliate the migration of contract states from phase 1 to phase 1.1 via remote state read, which will be part of Zilliqa v8.0.0 release.

 # Background

 We strongly recommend readers to go through